italia/spid-django/README.md

 Here follows more detailed steps with some suggestions:

-* immagine a domain for your Service Provider (i.e. spid.yourdomain.it)
+* choose a domain for your Service Provider (i.e. spid.yourdomain.it)

 * generate self-signed certificates for your SP (you can do that here: https://developers.onelogin.com/saml/online-tools/x509-certs/obtain-self-signed-certs)